Washington Missourian: History

-Jim Jr.'s son, Bill Miller Sr., ran the newspaper until June 10, 2020, when he stepped down after facing backlash for publishing a racially insensitive political cartoon by Tom Stiglich.
+In 1937, James L. Miller Sr. purchased the paper from J. N. McClure.
+He was later succeeded by his son William L. Miller Sr., who worked at The Missourian for over 67 years until his retirement.
+He ran the newspaper until June 10, 2020, when he stepped down after facing backlash for publishing a racially insensitive political cartoon by Tom Stiglich.
 His daughters, Susan Miller Warden and Jeanne Miller Wood had resigned as owners of the company in protest earlier that day.